JaKooLit/Hyprland-Dots/README.md

 - Users of my Hyprland install scripts, Arch-Hyprlands, Fedora-Hyprland, Debian/Ubuntu-Hyprland, can use this dotfiles to replace their previous dots.

 ### 📦 Changelogs
-- In order for you to easily track changes, I will be updating the changelogs [CHANGELOGS](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CHANGELOG.md)
+- In order for you to easily track changes, I will be updating the changelogs.
+Screenshots will be included if worth it!
+[CHANGELOGS](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CHANGELOG.md)

 ## ✨ Copying instructions.